Code-with-Shravani25/Code-with-Shravani25/README.md

 ## 👋 Hello!
 I'm Shravani Budharam
-🌱 Aspiring DevOps Engineer | 💻 Passionate about automating and building scalable infrastructure
+🌱 Dedicated DevOps Engineer fresher with practical knowledge of CI/CD pipelines, Docker containers, Kubernetes deployments, and Git-based workflows.
+Experienced in using Jenkins, GitHub Actions, and Ansible to automate builds and deployments.
+Comfortable with AWS and Azure cloud services.
+Committed to streamlining infrastructure and improving deployment speed and reliability through automation.

 ### 🛠️ Tools & Technologies:
 - CI/CD: Jenkins